Epos95/ica/README.md

-# ica
+# Ica
-ICA is a terminal script for scraping grocery stores websites for extra prices and presents them.
+ICA is a terminal application for scraping grocery stores websites for extra prices and presents them in a readable fashion.
+All written in Rust.

 ## Features